[CLOSE YOUR EYES]

 [APPLAUSE]

-THE APOCALYPTIC LUXURY FAIR by Mary Ponomareva
+THE APOCALYPTIC LUXURY FAIR Mary Ponomareva

 The future is full of uncertainty, danger, and fear.
 We await constantly evolving threats, conflicts, wars and global crises.
 At the Apocalyptic Luxury Fair, we forecast ‘the end of the world’ to be fabulously glamorous!
 Get ready for the new millennium with high-end private security systems, state-of-the-art predator drones, luxurious survival condos and encrusted gas masks from Raphael Universal, the world’s number-one provider of future-proof lifestyle must-haves.